 Travelling to College from further afield

-The closest station to the College is Preston Park which is several minutes walk from the College.
+The closest station to the College is Preston Park which is approximately 15 minutes walk from the College.
 There are frequent trains stopping at this station, some of which are direct services:

 From the West